30 July 2023

 “[The Githabul Rangers] helping us with this project in regenerating koala food trees, the fact that we're healing Country together, is wonderful.
 It feels like family now.” - Nick Lazaredes, property owner at Upper Eden Creek on Githabul Country.

-These restorative cultural burn patterns adorn a landscape that bears scars.
+These restorative Cultural burn patterns adorn a landscape that bears scars.
 Githabul Country and its community have experienced painful moments and subsequent hardship in recent years.

 Aerial View of Cultural Burn Patterns